Health & Safety Policy — Gardeners Wanstead

 Where chemical treatments are necessary, the company follows strict controls.
 COSHH principles are applied: safety data sheets are available, exposure is controlled and storage is secure.
 Pesticides and fuels are handled by trained personnel only.
 Waste materials, green waste and chemical containers are disposed of responsibly to minimise environmental impact.
 Water run-off, pollution prevention and protection of wildlife are considered when planning tasks, reflecting the company’s commitment to sustainable Wanstead gardening work.

-Worker setting up safety barriers near roadside garden Working near the public and traffic: many tasks take place in shared public spaces.
+A gardener wearing a red t-shirt, blue gloves, and a blue polka-dot cap is kneeling in a lush outdoor garden in Wanstead, tending to a variety of flowering plants and shrubs.
+The garden features a well-maintained lawn in the foreground, bordered by a diverse mix of colourful flowers, including purple, yellow, and pink blooms, alongside neatly arranged soil beds and low-growing greenery.
+In the background, tall trees and dense foliage create a natural backdrop, with sunlight filtering through the leaves, suggesting clear weather and a peaceful setting for outdoor garden maintenance and landscaping.
+The scene exemplifies a well-kept outdoor space, highlighting the importance of garden care and landscape design, possibly managed by professionals like Gardeners Wanstead, contributing to local outdoor aesthetics and greenery enhancements.
+Working near the public and traffic: many tasks take place in shared public spaces.
 Staff are trained to work safely around members of the public and to set up exclusion zones, signs and barriers where needed.
 Traffic management measures, pedestrian segregation and safe access arrangements are implemented for roadside work.
 All personnel must remain aware of their surroundings, particularly when operating noisy or hazardous equipment, to prevent injury to passers-by and colleagues.

-First aid kit and safety signage at a garden site Incident reporting, first aid and emergency response: all incidents, near-misses and injuries are reported and investigated promptly.
+A close-up view of two individuals working together in a garden, focused on planting or pruning a large leafy shrub with yellow blooms.
+One person, wearing an orange apron and glasses, holds a gardening tool, while the other, dressed in a white shirt with rolled-up sleeves, carefully handles the plant.
+They are positioned beside a rectangular concrete planter filled with dark soil, in a lush outdoor garden setting.
+The background features vibrant green foliage and other garden plants, indicating a well-maintained outdoor space typical of Wanstead or nearby areas in North East London.
+The scene is illuminated by natural daylight, suggesting mild weather suitable for outdoor gardening activities, and aligns with professional gardening and landscaping services offered by Gardeners Wanstead, highlighting attention to garden improvement and plant care.
+Incident reporting, first aid and emergency response: all incidents, near-misses and injuries are reported and investigated promptly.
 The company maintains an adequate number of trained first-aiders and first aid kits are accessible during every job.
 Emergency procedures, including arrangements for contacting emergency services and evacuation routes, are provided on site.
 Lessons learned from incidents are incorporated into revised risk assessments and communicated across the team to prevent recurrence.

 Monitoring, review and continual improvement: the Health & Safety policy is reviewed at least annually and after any significant incident or change in operations.
 Regular site audits, supervisory checks and employee consultations support continuous improvement.
 Responsibilities for implementation are clearly allocated; managers ensure resources are available and staff are engaged in safety initiatives.
 This policy supports our commitment to deliver reliable, safe and professional Gardening services in Wanstead while protecting people, property and the environment.